Shared Research Program (SRP) Cyber Security

 One of the SRP cybersecurity goals is to share the results with the security community, so the society as a whole will be more resilient against cyber attacks.
 One of the means to reach this goal is publishing the SRP magazine, which can be downloaded below.

 Interested parties from any sector are welcome to join the SRP.

-Compelling questions such as these evoked a strong desire among financial institutions to measure and quantify the state of cyber resilience within their organizations.
-Since it was felt that traditional security metrics offer limited insight into the actual performance of cyber resilience provisions, an initiative was launched to jointly define a meaningful framework of cyber resilience metrics.
+To decide in which (additional) security measures to invest, there is a need to measure and quantify the state of cyber resilience.
+Traditional security metrics offer limited insight into the actual performance of cyber resilience provisions, therefore the SRP defined a meaningful framework of cyber resilience metrics.
 The result of this work was compiled in a booklet to share the framework of cyber resilience metrics with other organisations that seek quantitative appraisal of their cyber security capabilities.
-The booklet is available here.